-Our attorneys’ experience includes working with some of the largest international and national gaming companies, and we advise clients on compliance with local, state and federal regulations, license applications, fantasy gaming, pari-mutuel handicapping tournaments, account wagering, charitable gaming, promotions, raffles, sweepstakes, and state licensing applications and compliance among other related gaming issues.
+Our attorneys’ experience includes working with some of the largest international and national gaming companies.
+We advise clients on compliance with local, state, and federal regulations, i-gaming, fantasy gaming, sports betting, horse racing handicapping tournaments, account wagering, charitable gaming, promotions, raffles, sweepstakes, and state licensing applications and compliance among other related gaming issues.
 We also assist gaming clients with their unique labor and employment issues, intellectual property concerns, real estate transactions and corporate structure, corporate governance, and related matters.

-Pari-Mutuel Wagering, Account Wagering, Online Wagering and Horse Racing Handicapping Tournaments
+Pari-Mutuel Wagering, Account Wagering, iGaming and Horse Racing Handicapping Tournaments

-Our attorneys include the former general counsel to Gulfstream Park and associate general counsel to the then Magna Entertainment Group (now The Stronach Group).
-Our experience includes state and federal regulatory compliance for pari-mutuel wagering, negotiation of simulcasting contracts and state licensing of gaming companies, including ADW licensing in Oregon, North Dakota and Kentucky.
+Our attorneys include the former general counsel to Gulfstream Park and associate general counsel to Magna Entertainment Corp (NASDAQ-MECA) (now The Stronach Group).
+Our experience includes state and federal regulatory compliance for pari-mutuel wagering, negotiation of national and international simulcast contracts, and state licensing of gaming companies, including ADW licensing in Oregon, North Dakota, and Kentucky.
 We draft rules and regulations for online fantasy handicapping tournaments.
 We are also a leading provider to clients of 50 state compliance reviews and legal opinions for payment processing for Advance Deposit Wagering (ADW) companies and other legal online pari-mutuel wagering companies.
 We are involved in mergers and acquisitions and due diligence in this field.
-We provide counsel to international gaming companies on federal and state regulatory issues and emerging industries, legislative updates and legal developments and trends in online gaming and sports betting.
+We provide counsel to international gaming companies on federal and state regulatory issues, legislative updates, and legal developments and trends in online gaming and sports betting.

 Fantasy Sports, eSports, Real-Time Games, Charitable Games and Changing Regulations

-As the marketplace evolves, so do local, state and federal regulations, and our attorneys counsel clients to ensure they can advance their offerings while complying with state and federal law.
+As the marketplace evolves, so do local, state, and federal regulations, and our attorneys counsel clients to ensure they can advance their offerings while complying with state and federal law.
 We advise clients on the regulatory scheme surrounding the online gaming industry, including fantasy sports, eSports, and real-time gaming.
 We assist gaming companies in raising funds, as well as advise investors on the legal risks associated with investing in gaming businesses.
-In addition, we assist gaming companies by drafting game rules, terms of service and privacy policies, negotiating contracts with their statistics providers, endorsers, influencers and business partners, as well as assisting with opinion letters to payment processors and their games under state and federal law.
+In addition, we assist gaming companies by drafting game rules; terms of service and privacy policies; negotiating contracts with their statistics providers, endorsers, influencers, and business partners; and assist with opinion letters to payment processors and their games under state and federal law.

-We also advise non-profit and other clients on charitable gaming issues, including raffles and other games and have conducted analysis for clients regarding Internet sweepstakes and the legality of certain types of games.
+We also advise non-profit and other clients on charitable gaming issues, including raffles, sweepstakes, and other games, and have conducted analysis for clients regarding Internet sweepstakes and skill games.

 Our litigators understand the best way to advocate for clients means thinking about both the immediate impact and the broader context of an eventual outcome.
 We have represented clients in high profile gaming litigation involving the interpretation of federal and state gaming laws.
 We also represent gaming clients in contractual disputes, protection of intellectual property, corporate, and partnership matters in related or threatened litigation.

-Our attorneys know the hurdles new legislation must clear before becoming law and have past experience sponsoring legislation within the industry, including measures authorizing pari-mutuel betting on video re-runs of previously run horse races (historical horse racing).
+Our attorneys know the hurdles new legislation must clear before becoming law and have past experience sponsoring legislation within the industry, including measures authorizing wagering on video re-runs of previously run horse races (historical horse racing).
 Clients and legislators seek our advice on state legislation and draft bill language.
 In Kentucky, we have provided educational materials, committee testimony, and information on other states’ sports betting and fantasy sports legislation to state lawmakers considering language for the commonwealth’s legislation.

 Our attorneys represent developers who are building casinos or tribal gaming properties across the country and counsel them on reviewing and preparing development and finance-related agreements, equipment leases, and real property acquisitions.

-As gaming innovators create new methods of play, our attorneys help protect their ideas, inventions, works, trademarks and trade secrets.
+As gaming innovators create new methods of play, our attorneys help protect their ideas, inventions, works, trademarks, and trade secrets.
 We manage and prosecute patent and trademark portfolios for companies of all sizes within the gaming industry.
-We also provide consultation for IP filings, enforcement and licensing strategies for traditional and online-based gaming companies.
+We also provide consultation for IP filings, enforcement, and licensing strategies for traditional and online-based gaming companies.

-Our attorneys represent college coaches, administrators and student-athletes in NCAA enforcement and infractions matters and counsel college coaches and their staffs on compliance related issues, including the NCAA’s Institutional Control Bylaw and Head Coach Responsibility Bylaw.
+Our attorneys represent college coaches, administrators, and student-athletes in NCAA enforcement and infractions matters and counsel college coaches and their staffs on compliance related issues, including the NCAA’s Institutional Control Bylaw and Head Coach Responsibility Bylaw.
 We also represent coaches and administrators in employment-related matters, such as contract negotiations and separation agreements.
-Our attorneys also handle Title IX cases on behalf of student-athletes, represent and counsel student-athletes on amateurism and eligibility issues at the collegiate level and the high school level.
+Our attorneys also handle Title IX cases on behalf of student-athletes and represent and counsel student-athletes on amateurism and eligibility issues at the collegiate level and the high school level.